| Primarily aimed at parents and carers, this is a collection of resources

 spelling correspondence, word reading and writing and some sentences reading and

 writing''.
 N.B.
-Parental or teacher/tutor supervision needed when using the app.
+Parental/carer supervision needed when using the app.

 Free download (colour printer needed) First Phonics Picture Book for